 Medicines

-Women, when pain occurs at the beginning of menstruation, turn to drugs.
-They are recommended to be taken only with a doctor's prescription, since the fact of allergies or chronic pathology (exacerbation against the background of the use of drugs) is often revealed.
+Women who experience pain at the beginning of menstruation turn to medications.
+They are recommended to be taken only with a doctor’s prescription, since the fact of an allergy or chronic pathology(exacerbation due to medication use).

-Common and safe remedies include:
+To the common and safe means include:

 Sedatives